Kartoffel0/Kindle2Anki/README.md

 #### You will only have to inform this once, on the next run you'll not be asked for the same info again

 - Choose the book you want to mine from
-- Choose how many cards you want the script to generate, it doesn't account for the duplicates so the actual number of generated cards probably is lower
+- Choose how many cards you want the script to generate
 - Wait for it to finish and when asked enter "OK" to close the script

 ## Note that: